 It was unnecessary for the man to keep reading.
-The stands at the baseball diamond erupted, runners and fans from the three schools yet to be mentioned ecstatic with joy.
-Mount Vernon-Lisbon had field of 128.
-His finish was not inqualified, just barely getting third place.
-Ben and a ragtag band of underclassmen were heading to the rather inspiring considering the state meet in Fort Dodge.
+The stands at the baseball diamond erupted, runners and fans from the three schools yet to be mentioned ecstatic with qualified, just barely getting third place.
+Ben and a ragtag band of unstate meet in Fort Dodge.